 - In the novel, Mrs. Laydon, Robert and Gloria's sponsor, is killed by a stray bullet when a fight breaks out in the bar of the ballroom.
 She survives in the film.note

-- After a fashion, the marathon itself; in the novel, it is shut down after the fight in the ballroom, but it is still going at the end of the film.note
+- After a fashion, the marathon itself; in the novel, it is shut down after the fight in the ballroom, but it's still going at the end of the film.note

 - Thousand-Yard Stare: Alice ends up with one of these after her close encounter with Harry's dead body following one of the derbies.
 She proceeds to take a shower fully clothed, and finally breaks down completely and is forced to drop out of the marathon.

-- Time-Compression Montage: After the main characters of the film are established and the dance marathon begins in earnest, there is a montage of shots of the dancers on the floor, Rocky excitedly talking into the microphone, and audience members coming and going as hours turn into days, and days turn into weeks, and still the marathon continues.
+- Time-Compression Montage: After the main characters of the film are established and the dance marathon begins in earnest, there is a montage of short clips of the dancers on the floor, the band playing, Rocky excitedly talking into the microphone, and audience members coming and going as hours turn into days, and days turn into weeks, and still the marathon continues.

 - Title Drop: As the police are arresting Robert for Gloria's murder, they ask him why he did it.
-When his first answer, "She asked me," does not satisfy them, he remembers seeing his grandfather put a wounded horse out of its misery (seen in a stylised flashback during the opening titles) and answers with the film's title.
+When his first answer, "She asked me," does not satisfy them, he remembers having seen his grandfather put a wounded horse out of its misery as a boy (shown in a stylized flashback during the opening credits) and answers with the film's title.